 Do you love cooking with an Instant Pot?

-City chicken is the recipe that your family will swoon over, each time you serve it and it’s a great comfort food source!
+City chicken is the recipe your family will swoon over, each time you serve it, and it’s a great comfort food source!

 Onions & Pork Tenderloin and Shredded Cabbage

-One thing my mom always does that pulls the deepest flavor of the cabbage out is fries up those onions.
+One thing my mom always does that pulls the most profound flavor of the cabbage out is fries up those onions.

-In other words, she’s not cheap with them, and she doesn’t overdo it, she strikes a balance right in the middle.
+In other words, she’s not cheap with them and doesn’t overdo it; she strikes a balance right in the middle.

-Really, when I wrote the recipe out, it’s more of a ‘bunch of this’ and a ‘ bit of that if we are being totally transparent.
+When I wrote the recipe out, it’s more of a ‘bunch of this’ and a ‘ bit of that if we are being transparent.

 However, for the sake of this recipe, I tried to scale it as close to what she uses when I watch her time after time prepares this meal.